-The Boucher Institute of Naturopathic Medicine was founded on a very specific philosophy, embodied by what we believe the ideal modern day naturopathic physician must be and which is articulated as:
+The Boucher Institute of Naturopathic Medicine was founded on the belief the ideal modern-day naturopathic physician is a person who embodies the below tenets:

 One who will have a truly caring nature and a genuine desire to serve, who will commit to the ongoing practice of self-reflection and personal growth, and who will have a passionate belief in the efficacy of complementary medicine and a commitment to leading our world toward sustainable health.